 Highlights include the Sanctuary of Athena Pronaia, the columns of the Temple of Apollo and the stadium of Delphi, high above the site.
 It’s also worth spending some time in the Archaeological Museum of Delphi where you can see the facades of the Temple of Apollo, the Charioteer of Delphi and the frieze of the Siphnian Treasury.

 To get the most out of your visit, stay in the nearby town of Arachova and visit the sanctuary early in the day to avoid the crowds.
-If you’re short on time it’s also possible to visit Delphi on a day trip from Thessaloniki or Athens, although it is a long day.
+If you’re short on time it’s also possible to visit Delphi as a day trip from Athens or Thessaloniki, although it is a long day.

 Founded in the 8th Century BCE, Olympia is the sacred site that hosted the first Olympic Games.
 Olympia is located in the western Peloponnese and is easily accessible from Athens.
 The site was always associated with Zeus and the games were held in his honour, with all Greek city-states sending representatives to compete in them.
 The games were held every four years and the practice continued for over thousand years, before the games were outlawed in 373 CE.

-Visiting the site now, there are a number of interesting places to explore and it’s easy to wander through the ruins.
+Visiting the site now, there are a number of interesting places to explore and it’s easy to wander through the ruins, although having a guide does help if you don't have much background to the site.
 Highlights include the Ancient Stadium (essentially a field with line markings, the remains of the temples of Zeus and Hera, the palaestra and the workshop of Phidias.
 Phidias was the sculptor who created the statue of Greece at Olympia, one of the wonders of the ancient world, as well as the sculptures of Athena on the acropolis in Athens (see above).

 There are three museums on site.
 Perhaps unsurprisingly, I find the archaeological museum the most interesting with finds from the ancient site displayed including the Hermes of Praxiteles statue and the pediments from the Temple of Zeus.
 The other museums are the Museum of the History of the Olympic Games and the Modern Olympic Games Museum.